Kevinemug/objectivityCodingChallenge/README.md

 This program was written by OpenAI's ChatGPT, a large language model trained by OpenAI.

 License
-This program is licensed under the MIT Licen
+This program is licensed under the MIT Licenk